Amber alert: Retrieval rates

 According to the U.S. Department of Justice, of the children abducted and murdered by strangers, 75% are killed within the first three hours of their abduction.
 Amber alerts are designed to inform the general public quickly when a child has been kidnapped and is in danger so "the public [would be] additional eyes and ears of law enforcement".
 As of August 2013, the National Center for Missing and Exploited Children said 656 children were recovered because of the Amber alert program.

 A Scripps Howard study of the 233 Amber alerts in the United States in 2004 found that most issued alerts did not meet the Department of Justice's criteria.
 That is, 50% (117 alerts) were categorized as family abductions, e.g., a parent involved in a custody dispute.
 There were 48 alerts for children who had not been abducted at all, but were lost, ran away, involved in family misunderstandings (for example, two instances where the child was with grandparents), or as the result of hoaxes.
 Another 23 alerts were issued in cases where police did not know the name of the allegedly abducted child, often as the result of misunderstandings by witnesses who reported an abduction.
 Seventy of the 233 Amber alerts issued in 2004 (30%) were actually children taken by strangers or who were unlawfully travelling with adults other than their legal guardians.

 According to the 2014 Amber Alert Report, 186 Amber alerts were issued in the US, involving 239 children – 60 of whom were taken by strangers or people other than their legal guardians.

 Similar alerts

 Some municipalities have used the wireless emergency alert system for categories of people beyond missing children.

 In 2012, California created the Silver Alert for missing elderly people, followed by the "feather alert" for missing Indigenous people in 2022, and then the "ebony alert" for missing Black children and young women.
 Supporters of the ebony alert say that this will dedicate resources to missing Black youths that may not be given sufficient attention through Amber alerts.

 Since 2008, Texas has implemented the "blue alert" for suspected cases of serious injury to police officers.
+Some locations have a Green Alert for missing veterans or armed service members.